-I have worked as a professional writer and historian in western Pennsylvania for more than 13 years.
-I am experienced in print and online magazine and newspaper writing and I hold a Bachelor of Arts degree in English from Saint Vincent College in Latrobe, PA.
-A printable version of my resume is available here.
+I have worked as a professional writer, editor and historian in Western Pennsylvania for nearly 20 years.
+I am a published author and journalist and I hold a Bachelor of Arts degree in English from Saint Vincent College in Latrobe, Pennsylvania.

-My avocation as a writer and historian keeps me busy.
-Since 2003, I have written about the Ligonier Valley, Westmoreland County and southwestern Pennsylvania for several regional publications.
-My current writing projects mainly focus on southwestern Pennsylvania history with goals of enlightening readers about forgotten and obscure regional history and reinterpreting connections between familiar topics.
+Since 2003, I have written about the Ligonier Valley, Westmoreland County and Western Pennsylvania for several regional publications.
+My writing projects focus on Western Pennsylvania with goals of enlightening readers about forgotten and obscure regional history and reinterpreting familiar stories.

-My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; spending time with friends and loved ones; studying the flute, guitar and drums; traveling; collecting vintage baseball cards; and cheering for the Pittsburgh Steelers, Penguins and Pirates.
+On a personal note, I love reading 19th and early 20th century British and American literature, rocking out at concerts with my favorite classic rock bands, playing flute, traveling, collecting vintage baseball cards and cheering for/yelling at the Pittsburgh Steelers, Penguins and Pirates.

 9 thoughts on “A Pittsburgh-Based Writer With a Love of Local History”